3 men wanted for murder in stabbing at birthday party at FOP Lodge

 The surviving victims ― Adan Edgardo Segoviano Hernandez, 21, of Hamilton; Joaquin Tovar, 56, of Hamilton; and Jerson Estrada Medrano, 21, of Hamilton ― were treated for severe lacerations which were not life-threatening, police said.

 Mario Flores, cousin of Oscar and Juan, said the violence Saturday night is a case of fighting families that began in March with a violent incident in Hamilton County at a private party at a club on Harrison Road.
-He said the Diaz family and Flores family members were both at the March party.
+He said Diaz was a close friend of the other family.
+Both members of that family and the Flores family were at the March party.

 "One of my cousins got jumped by 10 plus people when they were leaving and stabbed," Flores said.
 The cousin recovered but only with quick help from those nearby.

-He said Diaz family members were named as suspects in that incident and the investigation is ongoing.
+He said members of the other family were named as suspects in that incident and the investigation is ongoing.

 Mario Flores was not in attendance at the Hamilton party, but said his family was invited.
 His siblings were present.